Shrubs for Shade

 Hydrangea

 Excellent for growing in semi and dappled shade.
-Hydrangea are a mostly summer flowering, deciduous shrubs which like shady conditions, cool areas and moist soil.
-There are several types of hydrangea with a great range of colours.
-Illustrated is a lace cap, check out images of Hydrangea suitable for the garden and growing tips.
+Hydrangea are mostly summer flowering, deciduous shrubs which like shady conditions, cool areas and moist soil.
+There are several types of hydrangeas with a great range of colours, the images show the wide range of Hydrangea suitable for the garden and growing tips.
+Illustrated is a lace cap Hydrangea.

 Camellia